Zain-Naqvi-tech/linux-pci-dma-driver/README.md

 ## MSI interrupt-driven I/O

 Phase 2 worked by polling: `read()` spun on the status register until the device cleared the busy bit, burning a CPU core just to wait.
-Phase 3a replaces that with a real interrupt.
+It replaces that with a real interrupt.
 The device signals when it is finished, and the reading process sleeps until then instead of spinning.